DFE-Digital/bat-design-history/app/posts/how-to/2025-09-10-how-to-add-images-using-the-GitHub-website.md

 ![Screenshot of the new codespace](3-new-code-space.png)

-On the right hand side navigate to the post that you have just created in the app folder.
+On the left-hand side navigate to the post that you have just created in the app folder.

 ![Screenshot of the post file](4-post.png)

-Copy the name of the post by right clicking the design history.
+Copy the name of the post by right clicking the design history file.

 ## Step five: creating your image folder